-Von Lintel Gallery is pleased to announce LIKE - an exhibition of new paintings by New York artist, Catherine Howe.
+Von Lintel Gallery is pleased to present an exhibition of new paintings by New York artist, Catherine Howe.
 Supreme Fiction is the artist's third solo show with the gallery.

 The unrestrained brushwork in Howe’s anarchic paintings inject raw emotion into docile subject matter, like flowers in a vase.
 By using the historical idiom of still-life as the anchor, Howe mashes the heroics of action-painting with the humility of vanitas tableaux.

 Rather than focus on intimate observation, Howe operates on memory and feeling to invest mutable mediums with immense physicality.
 Pushing buckets of clear gloss over titanium molding paste, nascent forms become visible only after a dusting of carborundum grit (traditionally used to smooth lithography stone) and a final sweep of a broom.
 A self-proclaimed materials fiend, Howe also experiments with mica interference pigment suspended in acrylic resin to lend a refractive, iridescence to the canvas ground.